fjorge/pg-server-rules/index.md

 }
 ```

-This move is sent from the client as a string and you can interpret it as such or map it to your defined object and use it instead.
-You can achieve this by using the method `mapContentTo` offered by the class `Move`.
+The move is sent by the client as a string and you can interpret it as such or map it to the object defined by you and use it instead.
+This can be achieved by using the `mapContentTo` method available in the class `Move`.

 ```java
 MoveContent content = null;